 Edibles are one of the most popular forms of cannabis, and for good reason.
 They’re easy to dose, they taste delicious, and they eliminate the need to fill your lungs with smoke.
 While these are all great reasons to buy edibles, one question is often on people’s minds about them: if I eat an edible, how long will it stay in my system?

-Some online sources, like Sprout Health Group, claim that edibles can stay in your system for three to twelve days, other sources claim that they’ll stay in your system for up to six months.
+Some online sources claim that edibles can stay in your system for three to twelve days, while others claim that they’ll stay in your system for up to six months.
 Truth is, there’s no concrete answer to that question, only speculated guesses, and they all vary from person to person.

 What are cannabis edibles?